shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   It hit the ground or another creature and you are not holding it.
 -   It got hit by another creature and you are not holding it.
 -   You are asleep, unconscious, or dead.
--   You used your free action to dismiss it.
+-   You used your action to dismiss it.

 A Formed spell does not require concentration to remain formed.
 You can have multiple Formed spells in existence at once.

+### Born to Forge

+At level 3, conjuring weapons made of magic comes more naturally to you than casting spells.

-Spells you cast without a Formed bond affinity option cost an extra 5 spell points to cast.
+Spells you cast without a Formed bond affinity option cost an extra 25 Spell Points to cast.

+When you cast a Formed spell, you may choose to spend 1 minute casting it instead, if it normally takes 1 action or 1 bonus action to cast.
+If you do, the Formed spell’s Spell Point cost is reduced by 5 times your Reality Bender level.

 ### Weapon Conjuration

-At level 3, you can conjure any spell into a weapon.
+At level 3, you can conjure spells into a weapon.
 You gain the following Bond Affinity option:

--   Weapon-Formed: 1 Spell Point.
+-   Weapon-Formed: 15 Spell Points.
 Conjure this spell cast into a weapon you remember and equip it, if the spell can target one or more creatures.

 A Weapon-Formed spell counts as a Formed spell and follows the same rules as outlined in your Spell Conjuration feature, but with the special abilities outlined below.

 When you conjure a Weapon-Formed spell, it comes formed as the chosen weapon that you remembered, with the same damage roll and properties, but with force damage as the damage type.
 Its attack modifier ability is your spellcasting ability, and when it hits, it does extra damage equal to the spell’s casted level and procs your Formed Spell Proc feature on the target.
+If it is ranged, it magically conjures its own ammo, and its max range is your Tether Range.
+If it is thrown, its max range is your Tether Range.

 You have proficiency with your Weapon-Formed spells.
 Other creatures may also have proficiency with them, if it is in the form of a weapon that they have proficiency with.

 ### Formed Spell Proc

 At level 3, your Formed spells can cast themselves on a target.
-When a Formed spell procs this feature on a creature, they must make a Constitution saving throw.
-On a failure, the Formed spell is cast on the target.
+When a Formed spell procs this feature on a creature, it casts the Formed spell on them.
 Any to-hit rolls in the spell’s description automatically succeed, and the creature automatically fails any Dexterity saving throws in the spell’s description.
 The spell may only target the single creature, even if the spell description says otherwise.
+The spell doesn’t require concentration.

+### Arcane Armor

+At level 3, you can protect yourself with your magic reserves.
+Your AC is increased by the number of Spell Points you have divided by 20, rounded up.

 ### Extra Attack